How DMSO Protects and Heals the Internal Organs

 Toxic and Dietary Injuries

 •A mouse study found if DMSO was given within 3 hours of injecting mercury subcutaneously, it prevented the kidney damage which typically resulted over the next two days (however at 5 hours it was too late).
-Additionally, the results suggested this protection was not due to DMSO chelating mercury.
+Additionally, the results suggested this protection was not due to DMSO chelating mercury but rather it neutralizing oxidative damage.

 •A rat study found DMSO prevented the kidney damage caused by gentamycin, and that (like the previous mouse study) it also restored the levels of GSH and SOD enzyme activity to near normal.